Antonín Dvořák

 Early Life

+Antonín Dvořák was born in 1841 in a small village called Nelahozeves, in what is now the Czech Republic.
+His family was not rich, but music was always around.
 As a child, Antonín learned to play the violin, piano, and organ.
 He practiced a lot and showed great talent.
-His family noticed how much he loved music, so they supported his dream of becoming a musician.
+His family supported his dream of becoming a musician.

 Learning Music

+When Antonín was a teenager, he moved to the city of Prague to study music.
+Life there was not easy, and he often had to live very simply.
 Even during hard times, he never gave up.
 He played in orchestras, practiced daily, and began writing his own music.
 His hard work slowly started to pay off.

 Becoming Famous

 Antonín Dvořák became well known for using folk music in his compositions.
-Folk music is music that comes from everyday people and traditions.
 He loved using melodies from his homeland and turning them into beautiful orchestral pieces.
+One of his most famous works is the "New World Symphony".
+He wrote it while living in the United States, inspired by American songs and rhythms.

 Teaching and Traveling

 Dvořák traveled to many countries to share his music.
 He also became a music teacher and helped young musicians learn and grow.
 He believed that music should tell stories and express feelings.
+Even though he traveled far, he always loved his home country and took deep pride in his culture.

 Legacy

+Antonín Dvořák passed away in 1904, but his music is still played all over the world.
 He is remembered as a kind, hardworking composer who followed his dreams.
-His life shows kids that staying curious, practicing often, and believing in yourself can lead to amazing achievements.
+His life shows kids that staying true to yourself and working hard can help you create something beautiful for everyone to enjoy.

 🎉 Fun Facts